-All of these points of entry plus the many other ways a cybercriminal could gain access into your system will most definitely lead to a breach of your private information.
+With a larger attack surface, there's a much higher risk that a cybercriminal could gain access to your systems and that could lead to a breach of your private information.
 This includes but is not limited to employee records, financial records, product and business development information, and much more.

 So, if we can find ways to reduce your attack surface, you and your company will have an overall lower risk of falling prey to an attack.